 3. Mention any 3 software an Accountant use for accounting?

-The 3 best softwares which will be used widely are
+The 3 best software which will be used widely are

 2. Quick books

-Quick books are one of the widely used accounting software throughout the World.
+Quick books are one of the most widely used accounting software throughout the World.

 It is capable of running even complex and multiple accounting processes.

-The reporting style of Quickbooks are detailed and Complex.
+The reporting style of Quickbooks is detailed and Complex.

-Xero is another accounting software which works on Cloud based technology.
+Xero is another accounting software that works on Cloud based technology.
 Xero software allows unlimited users with a clean interface.
 This software is suitable for Medium & Large firms.